GetSafariTours

 • Photography: The landscape is lush, green, and free of dust.
 The dramatic, cloudy skies create incredible light.

-• Wildlife: This is the "baby season" for many resident animals, and predator action is high.
-It's also the absolute best time for birding, with migratory birds present.
+• Wildlife: This is the "baby season" for many resident animals, and predator activity is high.
+It is also the best time for birding, with migratory birds present.

 Cons of a Green Season Safari: